semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 the initial randomized time traces.

 # 1.4.
 Experiment Validation
 Trace analysis is a useful technique for verifying formal proofs.
-A trace checker analyses the traces and outlines any violations of the proered formula.
-Due to its frugality and practicality of the method, employing a trace checker for STL specications appears to be reasonable in terms of experiment result validation in this study.
+A trace checker analyses the traces and outlines any violations of the profiered formula.
+Due to its frugality and practicality of the method, employing a trace checker for STL specifications appears to be reasonable in terms of experiment result validation in this study.
 Taking that into consideration, we employed the STL Trace Checker (Ergurtuna and Gol, 2019) to validate the experiment output that we formerly conducted.
-The trace checker takes the previously stated conditions for the hospital bed availability analysis for the hospital h1 alongside the generated datasets and
+The trace checker takes the previously stated conditions for the hospital bed availability analysis for the hospital h1 alongside the generated datasets and returns the proving and disproving data traces.
+The output of the STL Trace Checker appears to tally with our expectations for the number of the traces providing the conditions, i.e., 62, and the number of the traces the disproving the conditions, i.e., 4.

 Figure 2.
-Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis returns the proving and disproving data traces.
-The output of the STL Trace Checker appears to tally with our expectations for the number of the traces providing the conditions, i.e., 62, and the number of the traces the disproving the conditions, i.e., 4.
+Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis

 Based on the quantitative comparison of the throughputs from the STL Trace Checker and the experiment run we conducted, we also observed that the throughputs are consistent with the analysis reported by us.
-The compatibility of the analysis results demonstrates the adequacy of using a trace checker for the validation of formally specied hypotheses.
+The compatibility of the analysis results demonstrates the adequacy of using a trace checker for the validation of formally specified hypotheses.

 # 2.5.
 Experiment Analysis
-The nal phase of the scientic experimentation process is to evaluate the acquired throughputs with the help of prevalent analytical methods.
+The final phase of the scientific experimentation process is to evaluate the acquired throughputs with the help of prevalent analytical methods.
 These analytical techniques assist in collecting and modeling data in the process of decision making.
-We, hence, oer an STL based experiment statistical analysis software, embedded in the work ow as the nal step in the Figure 5, that helps the experiment designers in their endeavour of data analysis.
+We, hence, offer an STL based experiment statistical analysis software, embedded in the work ow as the final step in the Figure 5, that helps the experiment designers in their endeavour of data analysis.
 The proposed statistical analysis tool utilizes the statistical capabilities of the Python programming language.
 The tool is capable of applying the following statistical methods on a given dataset:
 	(1) Proving or refuting an STL formula on a dataset, (2) Applying the following statistical analysis:
 		(a) Histogram of data sets
 		(b) Linear regression
 		(c) Statistical summary
-We opted for a humble statistical search to scrutinize the utilized datasets in terms of the quality aspect, and for the illustration purposes of the oered analytical tool.
-To attain this objective, we revisit and expand the formerly exploited hypotheses specication with a condition where the hospital h1 has a number of patients less than 80% of its capacity in the next trace.
+We opted for a humble statistical search to scrutinize the utilized datasets in terms of the quality aspect, and for the illustration purposes of the offered analytical tool.
+To attain this objective, we revisit and expand the formerly exploited hypotheses specification with a condition where the hospital h1 has a number of patients less than 80% of its capacity in the next trace.
  = (1 _ 2 _ 3) ^ 4
 4 = P[1;1](h1next < 3048)

-The execution of the analysis produces graphical throughput in Figure 8.
-The throughput highlights that in every ve trace intervals for the aggregated dataset, there exist two or more traces that refute the hypothesis.
-Bear in mind that the graphic depicts the aggregation of the 4 dierent datasets where each dataset contains 101 traces.
-Explained dierently, approximately 1 traces in 101 traces disprove the hypothesis, and the analysis outcome is considerably close to our experiment result for the refuting cases.
-The signicance of this analysis for the data quality can be assumed marginal regarding the aim of the study, i.e., having a complete work ow for the simulation experiment.
+The execution of the analysis produces graphical throughput in Figure 3.
+The throughput highlights that in every five trace intervals for the aggregated dataset, there exist two or more traces that refute the hypothesis.
+Bear in mind that the graphic depicts the aggregation of the 4 different datasets where each dataset contains 101 traces.
+Explained differently, approximately 1 traces in 101 traces disprove the hypothesis, and the analysis outcome is considerably close to our experiment result for the refuting cases.
+The significance of this analysis for the data quality can be assumed marginal regarding the aim of the study, i.e., having a complete work ow for the simulation experiment.

 Figure 3.
 Time traces of the hospital capacities that refute the hypothesis